VarboxInternational/docs/admin-crud.md

 <a name="configuration"></a>
 ## Configuration

-The crud configuration file is located at `config/varbox/crud.php`.
+The configuration file is located at `config/varbox/crud.php`.

-For more information on how you can customize the crud functionality, please read the comments from that file.
+> For more information on how you can customize the crud functionality, please read the comments from that file.

-<a name="full-example"></a>
+<a name="implementation-example"></a>
-## Full Example
+## Implementation Example

-For an example that combines every functionality into an admin crud, please follow this [Full Example](/docs/{{version}}/full-admin-crud-example)
+For an implementation example of this functionality please refer to the [Full Example](/docs/{{version}}/full-example#basic-crud) page.